umbraco/UmbracoDocs/Umbraco8FAQ.md

 ## Can I still create Umbraco 7 projects on Umbraco Cloud and for how long?

-Yes, for now it is still possible to create Umbraco 7 projects on Umbraco Cloud.
+You will be able to create Umbraco 7 project on Umbraco Cloud up until July 2021.

-When creating a new paid Umbraco Cloud project, you’ll get the option to create it in either Umbraco 7 or Umbraco 8.
+When creating a new paid Umbraco Cloud project, you’ll get the option to choose which major version of Umbraco to use.

 From July 2021 you can no longer create new sites nor create baseline children based on Umbraco 7.

 ## For how long will Umbraco 7 projects be supported on Umbraco Cloud?

 We will continue to support Umbraco 7 project on Umbraco Cloud until September 30th 2023.
 Support means providing you with necessary updates in regard to bug and security fixes.
-Following September 30th 2023, Umbraco 7 project will no longer work on Umbraco Cloud, so we'll therefore recommend you make sure you migrate your projects to Umbraco 8 before this date.
+From August 2023 Umbraco 7 project will no longer work on Umbraco Cloud, so we'll therefore recommend you make sure you migrate your projects to a newer major version before then.

 ## Will it be possible to upgrade automatically from Umbraco 7 to Umbraco 8?